Google Translate Disclaimer

 Blue-Green Algae

-water exceed the Ontario Drinking Water Quality Standard.
-The risk of exposure of cyanotoxins from, ) Recreational Water Quality and Health: Cyanobacteria and their toxins - Health Canada Harmful, rapidly increase when the water is warm, slow moving and full of nutrients such as nitrogen, to spot a potential blue-green algae bloom:Water appears green, blue, turquoise, or olive green.
+results for treated water exceed the Ontario Drinking Water Quality Standard.
+The risk of exposure, (Health Canada 22) Recreational Water Quality and Health: Cyanobacteria and their toxins - Health, numbers but can rapidly increase when the water is warm, slow moving and full of nutrients, toxins.How to spot a potential blue-green algae bloom:Water appears green, blue, turquoise, or olive green.
 Looks like scum, foam, mats, or paint floating on the water’s surface.
-Smells like rotting garbage, rotten
+Smells like rotting

 Did you find what you were looking for today?